BenhurYonas/Twenty20/README.md

 This game runs on the EKTM4C123XL Launchpad from Texas Instruments, and requires 2 buttons, a slide potentiometer, some resistors, and the Sitronix ST7735 LCD Display.

 Twenty20 won First Place in the EE 319K game competition in the Fall 2020 Semester.
 Some game footage can be found here: https://youtube.com/watch?v=e6JbRrNk9fs.

+All files are available for public use, although you must credit both Benhur Yonas and Diondre Dubose for any altercations to the original file.